starboyles/Student-Timetable-Reminder/README.md

 ## Features
 - Student registration
-- Simple Timetable management system
+- Simple Timetable management system (atm it is for a single course).
 - Automated reminders for upcoming classes
 - Phone call reminders using Twilio